can we help you

 Dr Louise McCormack

-Dr Louise McCormack (BSC, MBBS (HONS), FRACP) has completed her MBBS with honours at the University of Queensland and holds a Fellowship of the Royal Australasian College of Physicians in Rheumatology and General Medicine.
-She provides her services to the Princess Alexandra Hospital, QEII Hospital, and to us at arthritisCARE.
+Dr Louise McCormack (BSC, MBBS (Hons), FRACP) has completed her MBBS with honours at the University of Queensland and holds a Fellowship of the Royal Australasian College of Physicians in Rheumatology and General Medicine.
+She provides her services to the Princess Alexandra Hospital, QEII Hospital, and to us at ArthritisCARE.

-Dr Clare Ownes
+Dr Clare Owens

-Dr Clare Ownes (MBBS, BSC, FRACP) completed her rheumatology training in Queensland and has been awarded the prestigious Arthritis Australia international research grant, allowing her to undertake a research fellowship at the Leeds Institute of Rheumatic and Musculoskeletal Medicine.
+Dr Clare Owens (MBBS, BSC, FRACP) completed her rheumatology training in Queensland and has been awarded the prestigious Arthritis Australia international research grant, allowing her to undertake a research fellowship at the Leeds Institute of Rheumatic and Musculoskeletal Medicine.
 She has honed in on her experiences during her 12 months as a key research clinician working with multiple international osteoarthritis trials under world-renowned rheumatology professors.

-Dr Marayam Zia
+Dr Maryam Zia

 Dr Sergei Grosman

-Dr Sergei Grosman completed a Bachelor of Science at Sydney University before studying medicine at the University of Queensland.
+Dr Sergei Grosman (MBBS, BSc, FRACP) completed a Bachelor of Science at Sydney University before studying medicine at the University of Queensland.
 He completed advanced training in General and Acute Care Medicine in 2018 working in a broad range of sub-specialty areas.
 He completed advanced training in rheumatology in 2020.
 Sergei has an interest in all aspects of rheumatology and aims to work with patients to provide an individualised approach to care.
 In his spare time, whenever possible, he is in the outdoors climbing, on a bike or in the ocean.

 to Keep Your Joints Healthy